Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 25 Agustus 2025 14.28.10 UTC
+- WIB: Senin, 25 Agustus 2025 15.38.08 UTC
-- WITA: Senin, 25 Agustus 2025 15.28.10 UTC
+- WITA: Senin, 25 Agustus 2025 16.38.08 UTC
-- WIT: Senin, 25 Agustus 2025 16.28.10 UTC
+- WIT: Senin, 25 Agustus 2025 17.38.08 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: inspirational
+Kategori: nature